saragilani/003-CICD-python-hello-world/README.md

 &bigstar; Retrieve your API key

+You can find your API key in your Heroku account's Account Settings > Account tab

 *Note: don't disclose this to other people.
 This API key allows programmatic access to your Heroku account.*

 ![heroku-api-key](https://user-images.githubusercontent.com/910448/136779185-9c46a7e7-71c0-49c0-ae2a-2a2a2f050e05.png)